 The trailhead starts in Grand Canyon North Rim, and it’s a strenuous trail.
-Distance and hiking times vary a lot; it depends on you, how long you want to hike.
+Distance and hiking times vary a lot; it depends on you, and how long you want to hike.
 You need a permit for this trail if you’re going to stay overnight.
-The elevation is 8240 feet, and gain is -5,760 feet.
+The elevation is 8240 feet, and the gain is -5,760 feet.
 It is the only maintained trail into the canyon from North Rim.
-Even a short hike to Coconino Overlook (1,4 miles round-trip) or Supai Tunnel (4 miles round trip) can give you an appreciation for the canyon’s abundant natural beauty and immense size.
+Even a short hike to Coconino Overlook (1,4 miles round-trip) or Supai Tunnel (4 miles round-trip) can give you an appreciation for the canyon’s abundant natural beauty and immense size.
 You can also take a strenuous 9,4 mile round hike to Roaring Springs, or a two- to three-day round trip trek to Bright Angel Campground, 14 miles below the North Rim at the canyon’s bottom.
 But remember that you need a permit.

-Cape Final Trail from North Rim area
+Cape Final Trail from the North Rim area